xcp-ng/xcp-ng-org/docs/develprocess.md

 If for any reason we decide to release a newer version of the software as a maintenance update, then we'd create new tag and a new maintenance branch that match `UPSTREAMVERSION` (that changes) and `XCPNGVERSIONFULL` (that doesn't change)

-Special case: if the upstream version and the XCP-ng version are always the same (example: `host-installer`), then:
+Special case: if the upstream version and the XCP-ng version are always the same, then:
   * Tags: `vXCPNGVERSIONFULL` (`v8.2.0`)
   * Maintenance branch: `XCPNGVERSION` (`8.2`)

 #### About upstream branches

 * If we get the sources from XS SRPMs, then we import them to a branch named `XS` and tag `XS-XSVERSIONFULL` (`XS-8.2.0`).
-Example: `host-installer`.
 * If we forked a git repository, we don't need to push the upstream branches or tags to our own fork.
 However it could be a good habit to track maintenance or hotfix branches for changes.

 #### Special case: `sm`